lvh/lvh.github.io/posts/queryselectorall-from-an-element-probably-doesnt-do-what-you-think-it-does.md

 implementation, while Internet Explorer and Opera don't support it at all.

-The other alternative is `element.query(All)`.
+The other alternative is `element.query`/`queryAll`.
 Unfortunately, it's even more obscure.
 It is not referenced on MDN or caniuse.com, and is missing from the [current DOM4 working draft][dom4-query], dated 18 June 2015.
 It was still present in
 [an older version of the same draft][older-dom4], dated 4 February 2014, as well as the [WHATWG Living Document][living-dom] version of the spec.
 It has also been implemented by at least two polyfills: